abhijit-mudigonda/abhijit-mudigonda.github.io/content/vhs.md

 They are free modules, typically over $\mathbb{Z}$ or $\mathbb{\Q}$, whose base changes to
 $\mathbb{C}$ satisfy properties like Hodge decomposition and symmetry.
 Variations of Hodge structures are moduli spaces of Hodge structures, and they in turn allow us to study families of motives/varieties/manifolds.
-They appear naturally in geometry (both algebraic and complex/differential), but also have connect to topics like Shimura varieties, prismatic F-gauges, and more.
+They appear naturally in geometry (both algebraic and complex/differential), but also connect to topics like Shimura varieties, prismatic F-gauges, and more.